madetech/2022-bootcamp-curriculum/Week 3.md

 ## Week outcomes

-Goal: Get use to TDD and Use Case Oriented Design on a project
+Goal: Get use to Test Driven Development (TDD) and Use Case Oriented Design on a project

 * Transformation priority premise
 * Pull requests and code reviews